lingorX/HieraSeg/README.md

 [[`arXiv`](https://github.com/0liliulei/HieraSeg)] [[`BibTeX`](#CitingHieraSeg)]

 ## Updates
-* This repo will an official PaddlePaddle implementation for HieraSeg.
+* This repo will release an official PaddlePaddle implementation for HieraSeg.

 ## <a name="CitingHieraSeg"></a>Citing HieraSeg